jhnlsn/node-aggregator/README.md

 Aggregate feeds from different feed locations

-Currently a playground for implementing something very similar (almost exactly) to popurls.com
+Currently a playground for implementing something very similar (almost exactly) to [http://popurls.com](popurls.com) using nodejs

 I wanted to see what it would take for me to write somthing like that in nodejs.